mtmse/gradle-puppet-plugin/README.md

 This task are available

+* deployUtv - trigger puppet from Gradle and deploy on utv
+* deployTest - trigger puppet from Gradle and deploy on test
-* triggerPuppet - trigger puppet from Gradle
+* deployProd - trigger puppet from Gradle and deploy on prod

 ### Configuration